plone/documentation/docs/install/manage-add-ons-packages.md

 ### Build and start your instance

+Whenever you make changes to your backend configuration—for example, install an add-on, or override a Plone core package—then a build and restart is needed.
+First stop your Zope instance/Plone site with {kbd}`ctrl-c`.
-Build and run the Plone backend.
+Then build and run the Plone backend.

 ```shell
 make build-backend